 2011 Papal visit

-Pope Benedict XVI visited Germany from 22 to 25 September 2011.
-After attending the 2005 World Youth Day in Cologne and spending a few days in his native Bavaria in 2006, Pope Benedict XVI paid his first official visit to Germany at the invitation of then Federal President Wulff.
-The visit was of great significance not only for the many German Catholics; it also marked a high point in relations between Germany and the Holy See.
-The Pope’s German visit took him to Berlin, Erfurt and Freiburg.
+After attending the 2005 World Youth Day in Cologne and spending a few days in his native Bavaria in 2006, Pope Benedict XVI paid his first official visit to Germany from 22 to 25 September 2011 at the invitation of then Federal President Wulff.
+This visit marked a high point in relations between Germany and the Holy See.

 Concordats with Germany and the German federal states